 - the person actually obtaining the consent must sign a copy of the summary;

 - the subject or the representative must be given a copy of the signed summary as well as a copy of the signed short form consent; and

 - the person obtaining consent may not be the witness to the consent.

 - Non-English Speaking Subjects.
-Documentation of consent for non-English speaking subjects is discussed in the UIC HSPP guidance, Guidance for Investigators - Involvement of Non-English Speaking Subjects in Research (Document # 632)
+Documentation of consent for non-English speaking subjects is discussed in the UIC HSPP guidance, Guidance: Involvement of Non-English Speaking Subjects in Research.